syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 {% endhighlight %}

-## Number of weeks in view
+## Customize number of month rows

 The number of weeks in the month view can be changed by setting the [numberOfWeeksInView](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/numberOfWeeksInView.html) property in `MonthViewSettings`.
-By default, `numberOfWeeksInView` starts from current week, and this can be modified using the `initialDisplayDate` property of calendar.
+By default, `numberOfWeeksInView` starts from current week, and this can be modified using the `initialDisplayDate` property of calendar, the two weeks calendar can be achieved by setting the `numberOfWeeksInView` property with the value 2.

 {% highlight dart %}